National School Lunch Program

 Meal Charge Policy

-Thurgood Marshall Academy is a Community Eligibility Provision School.
+Thurgood Marshall Academy is a Community Eligibility Provision (CEP)/ Seamless Summer Option (SSO) school.
 The Community Eligibility Provision (CEP) is a non-pricing meal service option for schools and school districts in low-income areas.
 CEP allows the nation’s highest poverty schools and districts to serve breakfast and lunch at no cost to all enrolled students without collecting household applications.

 For information regarding the National School Lunch Program at Thurgood Marshall Academy, please contact Nora Moore @ 202-563-6862.